-Today Gentleman Farmer Wines produces around 1000 cases (varies from year to year).
+Today Gentleman Farmer Wines produces around 600 cases (varies from year to year).
 Their first vintage dates from 2005 and they’ve had the privilege of selling out nearly everything they produce.
 This was part of the reason they recently increased their production.
 They focus on three red wines, two Cabernet Sauvignons and a Cabernet Franc.
 Their primary vineyard source is on the cooler part of the Napa Valley – the Oak Knoll District (including from the well-regarded Red Hen Vineyard, Boyd Vineyard and the historic Muir-Hannah Vineyard – which supplied some of the Chardonnay for Chateau Montelena’s award winning 1973 Chardonnay from the Judgement of Paris tasting in 1976) and also from select vineyards in a warmer part of the valley, St. Helena.

 Winemaker Jason Moore has been making the wine since their first vintage.
 When Jason was attending classes at UC Davis, he decided he wanted to live and work in Napa to be closer to the “vines” rather than live in the town of Davis (about an hour away).
 He worked for Scott at La Toque and appreciated the style of wines that are best paired with food.

 Originally founded as Poem Cellars, paying homage to Robert Louis Stevenson’s famous quite, “and the wine is bottled poetry” but after discovering another brand owned the trademark to this name, Poem Cellars transitioned to Gentleman Farmer Wines.
 They strive to showcase the fruit in their wines rather than the oak – over the few years they have actually scaled back the amount of oak used for aging the wines.